 By the end of March 2021, Steven had raised an impressive $14,245!

-It was just over a year ago (February 2020) that I was diagnosed with non-Hodgkin’s Lymphoma, a cancer of the blood.
+It was February 2020 that I was diagnosed with non-Hodgkin’s Lymphoma, a cancer of the blood.
 Truth is I still feel sick when I think about it.
 I remember selfishly thinking at the time “this was never meant to happen to me, this is not my story”.
 Turns out, it is probably one of the most defining things that I’ll ever experience.

 The diagnosis and subsequent testing was such a confusing time, and so emotional.
 It was the start of the roller-coaster ride.
 You quickly realise how little you know about your own body.
 Or medicine.
 And it was just as COVID was hitting us which was just a whole other layer of pressure.
 With the benefit of hindsight I can see I just put blinkers on and thankfully put all my faith in the phenomenal medical professionals around me.
 For once I just did as I was told.